top of page

 September 2023

 I travelled up to Ayers MA for the PCA Zone-1 Auto-X. it was a lot of fun, a huge track (close to a mile?) on an old airfield with slaloms and other course features we just don't have the room for at our normal venues.
 It was a faster "momentum" track, so I was running 45-60MPH in second the whole way.
 The Toyos just melted on the first day, never really giving much traction or turn in.
 That was disappointing.
 I also developed an oil leak which caused a bit of smoke at the end of day 1.
-I had started the day with 4 DNFs in a row and I honestly did not know what I was doing wrong.
+I had started the day with a couple DNFs and I honestly did not know what I was doing wrong.
 The course organizers took a handful of the new kids having the same issue around slowly (following a Honda CRV) to hopefully figure out the error in our ways.
 This made all the difference for me and really exemplified the kind of sportsmanship the group brings to bear.
 The track was more than 2X larger than anything some of us were used to.
 I also reviewed my own video and found some mistakes at lunch.
 That $25 iPhone suction cup mount has really been helpful.

-Initially I was going to head back home on Sunday due to my oil leak but realizing they were short staffed and my leaving would pull someone off of some other post.
-So I decided the right thing to do was come Sunday to work my shifts (all the racers work these events, a great practice!) and then a few more experienced air-cooled folks told me not to worry about my oil - that they all "sweat" a bit when they are hot.
-So I ran on day 2, but left my street tires on and kept an eye on my engine temp and oil leak(s).
+I ran on day 2, but left my street tires on and kept an eye on my engine temp and oil leak(s).
 And I shaved off 4 seconds!
 My Continental street tires did great.
 Much better turn-in, more responsive.
 I was still one of the slowest cars there, but as it turns out I was the only car in my class so I trophied!
 Hey, a win is a win. ;) And the car did great, traveling 150 miles each way getting great gas mileage (close to 30mpg!) and wonderful to drive with the re-built front suspension and proper alignment.

 And here is what they looked like at the end of the day! (melted)